Looking for Seattle Halloween events for kids?

 Cost: Free

-If you’re based in West Seattle then you’re probably going to want to take your kiddo to Halloween in the Junction.
-There will be trick-or-treating, fun activities for kids, and a costume parade that starts at 11:00 a.m.
+If you’re based in West Seattle then you’re probably going to want to take your kiddo to Harvest Fest in the Junction.
+There will be a costume parade, a marching band, trick or treating, and more!

 Where: Museum of Flight